jftuga/chars/README.md

 chars [filename or file-glob 1] [filename or file-glob 2] ...
   -F	when used with -f, only display a list of failed files, one per line -b	examine binary files
-  -e string
+  -c	add comma thousands separator to numeric values -e string
         exclude based on regular expression; use .* instead of * -f string
-        fail with OS exit code=100 if any of the included characters exist; ex: -f crlf,nul,bom8 -j	output results in JSON format; can't be used with -l -l int
+        fail with OS exit code=100 if any of the included characters exist; ex: -f crlf,nul,bom8 -j	output results in JSON format; can't be used with -l; does not honor -t or -c -l int
-        shorten files names to a maximum of this length -v	display version and then exit
+        shorten files names to a maximum of this length shorten files names to a maximum of this length -t	append a row which includes a total for each column -v	display version and then exit

 Notes:
 Use - to read a file from STDIN
 On Windows, try: chars *  -or-  chars */*  -or-  chars */*/*
 ```

+___

 ## Example 1